quat1024/hoppers/NOTES.md

 ## Events

 Lifecycle events are registered by annotating them with `@Mod.PreInit`, `@Mod.Init` etc. For other events, stick the event handlers as methods in a class, annotate the methods with `ForgeSubscribe`, then call `MinecraftForge.EVENT_BUS.register(ThatClass.class).

+## Sided Proxy

+The `@Mod.SidedProxy` annotation is a service that constructs a different class depending on the physical side, pass the fully qualified class name on the `clientSide` and `serverSide` attributes.
+This is a good place to squirrel away side-specific code from the classloading gremlin.
+If you've written forge 1.12 this will be familiar.

 ## Configuration